towersvault/shinpokered/README.md

   - They toggle enforcement of the item, sleep, and/or freeze clauses
   - The clauses apply to the player and AI equally, and only apply during non-link trainer battles
   - Sleep and freeze clauses work like they do in Pokemon Stadium
+- Added a fourth brother for the Trapping Move Clause
+  - A counter tracks if the player or the opponent use trapping moves like Wrap multiple times in a row
+  - The counter increments only if a trapping effect move is selected to be used and it does not miss
+  - After the counter has incremented to 2,
+    - selecting a trapping effect move additional times will make the move to go 2nd in the round
+	- this is the same priority as the move Counter
+  - The counter only gets reset by switching or using a move that does not have the trapping effect
+  - Reseting the counter will restore normal priority to trapping effect moves.
 - There is now an obedience level-cap that can be toggled in the options menu
   - With the cursor in the BATTLE STYLE section, press A to toggle it on and off
   - While active, the current maximum obedience level will display in the options menu